ravendb/docs/version_2/docs/server/authentication/index.markdown

 ##OAuth Authentication

 Second supported authentication type is an [OAuth](http://oauth.net/) authentication.
 To leverage this type of authentication you need:
-* OAuth server (RavenDB comes with a built-in server that can be accessed under `http://RavenDB-Server-Url/OAuth/AccessToken` url - implementation of **IAuthenticateClient** interface is needed)
+* OAuth server (RavenDB comes with a built-in server that can be accessed under `http://RavenDB-Server-Url/OAuth/AccessToken` url)
 * OAuth certificate (certificate will be auto-generated if none is specified)

 To change default OAuth server url, certificate path and password one must change configuration settings.
 How this can be achieved can be found [here](../administration/configuration#authorization--authentication).